 Escrow a large deposit (10%)

-Foreclosures bank owned real estate and REOs are profitable investing strategies to build your investment business.
-The current real estate foreclosure market offers smart investors opportunities to snatch up these properties quickly.
+Foreclosures bank owned real estate and REOs are profitable investing strategies which can produce a solid income stream for your business.
+The current foreclosure bank owned real estate market is about to offer smart investors opportunities to quickly snatch up properties.
 But How?

 Sweet and simple.